moadan/FAC-Website/README.md

     The index.html structure is a one-page document that is split into HTML5 elements.
 It includes a (header) for the logo and navbar, a (section) for the main content, an (article) for a brief overview of myself, a (div) for the grid system with photos, and lastly, a (footer).

 - CSS:
-    The display properties use flexbox for the navbar and main content images.
+    The display properties use flexbox for the navbar and main content image.

 The (p) elements and (img) are also inline using flexbox when in full-screen width and change to block elements at small screen sizes.